 Our consortium brings together a powerhouse of Australian and global experience in property and hotel development, consumer and retail markets, entertainment and hospitality.

 Queen’s Wharf Brisbane is an integrated resort development which will transform our city with a diverse mix of new riverfront space; high-quality dining options to suit every taste and budget; exciting nightlife and entertainment; local and international retail brands; and world-class five and six-star hotels.
 The project will revitalise a tired and underutilised part of the city, which has been neglected for decades.

 Located in the CBD, the $3.6 billion development will feature iconic contemporary architecture alongside beautifully restored heritage buildings, and provide locals and tourists with more than 12 football fields of public space to enjoy.
 It will strengthen our reputation as an international tourism, leisure and entertainment destination.

-The development will also help better connect our city with a new pedestrian bridge to South Bank, and pedestrian access created underneath Elizabeth Street and Queens Gardens.
+The development will also help better connect our city with a new pedestrian bridge to South Bank.

 Destination Brisbane Consortium will continue to engage and provide information to the local community, businesses and work with governments.
 In the meantime, we encourage people to stay up-to-date through a variety of ways:

 What are some of the beneficial economic impacts to be driven by the development?